Aadarsh131/The-Rust-programming-language/Chapter 04. Understanding Ownership/4.1 What is Ownership?/ownership.md

 <img src='./figures/StringDeepCopy.jpg' height='400px'>

 # Ownership in functions
-Passing a variable to a function will move or copy, just as assignment does. `Ownership can be transfered` into function and can be returned back from function (from the fn with return values)

 ```rs
 fn main() {
     let s = String::from("hello");  // s comes into scope